microsoft/azure-devops-extension-cascading-picklist/README.md

 # Contributing

 We welcome contributions to improve the extension.
 If you would like to contribute, please fork the repository and create a pull request with your changes.
 Your contributions help enhance the functionality and usability of the extension for the entire community.

+This extension uses the `ms.vss-work-web.work-item-form` contribution point that enables you to build a cascading picklist on the work item form.
+See https://learn.microsoft.com/en-us/azure/devops/extend/develop/add-workitem-extension?view=azure-devops for more information about how work item form extensibility works.

 **Note:** do not publish the extension as a public extension under a different publisher as this will create a clone of the extension and it will be unclear to the community which one to use.
 If you feel you don't want to contribute to this repository then publish a private version for your use-case.